staxmanade/TypeScriptPresentation/TypeScriptPresentation.md

 Note:
 - Difficult to structure JavaScript at scale.
 - Prevalence of JavaScript
-- Catches a class of bugs earlier
+- Catches a large class of bugs earlier (spelling typos, case sensitivity, etc)

 ==